Kazakhstan: Not Just Steppe – Charyn Canyon and Esik Lake

 Charyn Canyon from the top

 Then, all together, at sunset, they enact a cleansing ritual.
-They have a small bowl with dried cow dung inside.
-All set fire to poop, everyone has his bowl.
-They say that any open flame has the power to purify for 10 kilometers from the radiation and from all that is harmful.
+They have a small bowl filled with dried cow dung.
+All set fire to poop, everyone has their bowl.
+They say that any open flame has the power to purify for 10 kilometers, protecting against radiation and all that is harmful.
 What can I say, the big powers of cow poop.

-They believe, they say it is an ancient Indian ritual, and seem very satisfied by the newly occurred purification.
-We sleep in the peace of the canyon, there is a bit of cloud and we can not see the stars.
+They believe it is an ancient Indian ritual and seem very satisfied with the recent purification.
+We sleep in the peace of the canyon; there is a bit of cloud, and we cannot see the stars.

-Getting out from Charyn and back to Almaty
+Getting out of Charyn and back to Almaty

 Charyn Canyon

-We go back to the main road through the path to Jarkent, a longer one, about twenty kilometers.
-The trail is dirt for the first 12 kilometers, but not as bad as the southern one (where we came from).
+We go back to the main road via the path to Jarkent, a longer route of about 20 kilometers.
+The trail is dirt for the first 12 kilometers, but it is not as bad as the southern one (where we came from).
 Much less washboard, great landscape, really alien.
 The last 8 km are sandy and not so pleasant.

 Charyn Canyon